moizumi99/brainf__k_CPU/README.md

 # Brainf__k CPU
 ## Whats this?
-A CPU that executes brainf\*\*k language.

-Written in Verilog HDL

-Can run on FPGA.
-Target is Terasic DE-0 with LCD
+A CPU that executes brainf\*\*k language written in Verilog HDL.
+The CPU can run on FPGA.
+The target device is Terasic DE-0 with LCD.

-Tested with Quartus 13.1
+The project has been tested with Quartus 13.1, which is the latest version that supports Cyclon III that is on DE-0.

 ## Requirements
 - DE-0 FPGA Board with LCD soldered